 Providing a fine-grained and sustainable transportation solution for dense urban areas.

-When a typical new student decides to live in Delft he or she will go to the IKEA to buy some furniture, and typically this involves purchasing a new bed and a Billy couch.
-What happens then is that parents get a call, who are living on the other side of the country probably, to haul the Billy couch 2 kilometres from the IKEA to the new room.
-This has a practical reason of course, because as a Dutch Student you are likely to miss one or more of these: a car, a trailer and or a driver's licence.
+When a typical new student decides to live in Delft he or she will go to the IKEA to buy some furniture, and typically this involves purchasing a new bed and / or a Billy couch.
+What happens next is that the parents get a call, who are living on the other side of the country probably, to haul the Billy couch 2 kilometres from the IKEA to the student room of their beloved child.
+This has practical reason.
+As a Dutch Student you are likely to miss one or more of these: a car, a trailer and or a driver's licence.

-Unfortunately this dependency contradicts with the obtained freedom as a young student and it also not really environmental friendly eather.
-Furthermore the location of IKEA Delft is at close cycling distance from the university campus with many many students living in that same area.
-With this in mind Onno and I came up with a solution of an old idea in a modern package: an electric cargobike we called Vrachtfiets.
+Being dependant on your parents contradicts with the obtained freedom as a young student and it is not environmental friendly eather.
+Furthermore the location of IKEA Delft is at close cycling distance from the university campus and student housing facilities.
+With this in mind Onno and I came up with a solution of an old idea in a modern package: an electric cargobike called Vrachtfiets.

-We desided to engineer the cargobike big enough to transport a Billy couch or a small bed, it had to be electric, and we wanted two seats so you could transport it from A to B with a friend.
+We desided to engineer the cargobike big enough to transport a Billy couch or a small bed, it had to be electric, and it should have two seats so you could transport stuff from A to B with a friend.
 This seemed to be a practical yet fun and environmental friendly solution!

 At first we engineered a prototype which we presented at the university.
 With the help of the marketing department of the TUDelft and the municupality of Delft this gained a lot of free media attention.
-Eventhough the prototype wasn't close to a real product it paved the way for us to get in touch with the IKEA higher management.
-And quite soon we were able to sell two bikes for a rental service at the IKEA.
+Eventhough the prototype wasn't close to a real product it paved us the way to get in touch with IKEA's higher management.
+Quite soon after we were able to sell two bikes for a rental service at the IKEA.

 After day care

 The months after felt like a snowball effect.
-The snowball was still somewhat fragile, but it was rolling.
+The snowball was still somewhat fragile at the beginning, but it was rolling.
 We got more media attention and with that we also got calls from people who had new ideas of using a Vrachtfiets for their own business.

 So that is what we did.
 We created new versions with our modular design.
 A big electric cargobike with a different "modules" on top.
 Pictures below show a version for a afterday care.